cstaelen/oakhz-diy-pizero-speaker/docs/README-v2-accesspoint.md

-# 📡 OaKhz Audio v2 - WiFi Access Point Fallback
+# 📡 OaKhz Audio v2 - WiFi Access Point with Captive Portal

-Intelligent automatic switching system between WiFi client and Access Point to access the equalizer without a home network.
+Permanent WiFi Access Point with captive portal for easy access to the equalizer interface.
+Optional manual switching to WiFi client mode for home network connection.

 -- Written with Claude AI